mzc796/SDN-Lab-3/README.md

    ```
    Read the file `data/nodes.json`.
 If it has statistics, the connection is successful.

-5. In the mininet terminal:
+4. In the mininet terminal:
    ```
    h1 ping h2
    ```
    Question: Was the `ping` successful?
 Why?

-6. Use OpenDaylight Restconf API to configure ARP flow entries
+5. Use OpenDaylight Rest API to configure ARP flow entries

    (1) Refer to `odl/arp_odl.sh` to configure the ARP flow entries for each switch.